Text from The Psalter 1912

 The use of a Psalter was primarily part of the Reformed tradition.
 Starting in Geneva with a French translation.
 Dutch and English translations soon followed along with other translations of languages native to the British Isles.
 The 1912 Palster, which this hymn ultimately came from, was untaken by The United Presbyterian Church along with several other Presbyterian denominations and Reformed denominations, during the early part of the 20th century.
 (While the denomination may bear the name associated with the main line denomination which eventually became the PCUSA, the denomination at this time was much more conservative and orthodox in its theology (by a very large margin) than the later iterations of the UPC became.)

-The singing of the Psalms in now become a rare activity found almost exclusively in the Reformed churches.
+The singing of the Psalms has now become a rare activity found almost exclusively in the Reformed churches.
 I cannot imagine a more biblical source for texts for hymns than the Psalms.
 The psalms, taken in their entirety, cover every aspect of the human experience and our relationship to God.